 - Supply Chain Management (SCM) principles and techniques shone a light on the possible ways to optimise inventory (this came from advances in technology and data handling, enabling data to be extracted, this along with a need to be more cost efficient, more cost efficient use of plant, capital, labour – optimising cost and efficiency)

-- Companies were able to check their relative position on a journey toward adopting world class practices for maintenance management (including engineering stores) using techniques such as MCPs Asset Management Information Service (AMIS).
+- Companies were able to check their relative position on a journey toward adopting world class practices for maintenance management (including engineering stores) using techniques such as MCPs Asset Maintenance Improvement System (AMIS).

 With stores and supplies now under the microscope, another opportunity for savings appeared.
 Because of the lack of internal understanding of storeroom operation businesses turned to the great white hope of outsourcing as a quick and convenient route to plug the gap and gain savings.
 However, the result for those who leapt into the void was often not the promised controls and savings.